-Having properly adjusted our saddles we receive a bottle of water each as we hit the road.
+After having properly adjusted our saddles we each receive a bottle of water as we hit the road.
 Our route will take us past some of the most important sights and highlights of the city accessible by bike.
-Naturally some areas of the Souks would be too narrow and crowded for us.
+By no surprise some areas of the Souks were too narrow and crowded for us.